-Lecturer: dr. S. Täuber Contact: dr. S. Täuber
+Lecturer: dr. S. Tauber Contact: dr. S. Tauber

-Objective: To get an overview over the most important and influential theories of intragroup processes and how they can be applied.
+Objective: The goal of this course is to get an overview over the most important and influential theories of intragroup processes and how they can be applied.

-Content: This course aims to provide in-depth theoretical analyses of intragroup phenomena, such as the functions of groups, why and how people identify with groups, the life cycles of groups, the impact of group norms on individuals, creativity and performance in groups, decision making in groups, and collective action.

-Sample questions that will be addressed in the course are: How do groups form?
+Content: This course aims to provide in-depth theoretical analyses of intragroup phenomena with a strong focus on how these phenomena affect our daily phenomena with a strong focus on how these phenomena affect our daily lifes and the social world that surrounds us.
+With the most influential theories of intragroup processes in the background, we will for instance address the dynamics of crowds, the role of group norms for plane crashes, and the impact of group dynamics on the decision to start a war.
+Sample questions addressed in the course are: How do groups form?
 How does group membership affect our thoughts, emotions, and actions?
 How do people respond to changes in the groups they belong to?
 Why do group members work on behalf of their group?
 What determines the extent to which people commit themselves to the group?
+We will further examine the development of classical ideas about group dynamics and how these ideas fit with state-of-the-art social psychological research.